sebastian-mora/ruse_website/blogs/aws-minecraft-bot/index.md

 ## Thoughts

 Overall I had fun building this and it is rewarding to have some code that other people are using and enjoying.
-The cost is pretty low but the benifit is that it is pay per hour.
-So if noone plays Minecraft that month the charges should be near zero.
-Costs are also tracked per player so everyone can pitch in there share at the end of the I really enjoy this bot becuase it cost near nothing to have yet I can expand it as much as I want.
-This framework could also be expanded to manage serveral discord servers.
+The cost is pretty low but the benefit is that it is pay per hour.
+So if none plays Minecraft that month the charges should be near zero.
+Costs are also tracked per player so everyone can pitch in there share at the end of the I really enjoy this bot because it cost near nothing to have yet I can expand it as much as I want.
+This framework could also be expanded to manage several discord servers.
 It is an interesting idea but I don't plan on going into minecraft hosting.